Sharonah8/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

+The error I got was a 500 internal server error

 - How I debugged:

+I checked my Rails server log and got a NameError for ToysController.
+I checked and saw that for the create action, they used Toys model instead of Toy (singular).

 - Update the number of likes for a toy

+The errors I got was an unpermitted parameter :id.
+I added this to the set_params in the controller.
+I then got an "Unexpected end of JSON input error" in my console.

 - How I debugged:
+  I added the :id param to the set_params method in the controller

 - Donate a toy to Goodwill (and delete it from our database)

+The error I got was that no route was specified that matches DELETE

 - How I debugged:
+  I added the :destroy action in the controller